Gary Gillespie: Celtic

-The arrival of Mark Wright at Liverpool during the close season made it clear that Gillespie would no longer be considered a first choice defender, and he was transferred to Scottish club Celtic for £925,000 on 15 August 1991.
-He was among manager Liam Brady's first signings for the Bhoys, who were being left behind by local rivals Rangers who had been champions for the previous three seasons.
+Following the arrival of Mark Wright at Liverpool during the close season, Gillespie was transferred to Scottish club Celtic for £925,000 on 15 August 1991.
+He was among manager Liam Brady's first signings for the Parkhead club, who were being left behind by local rivals Rangers who had been champions for the previous three seasons.

-His debut for the Glasgow club came on 17 August 1991, in a 4–1 league win over his former side Falkirk at Parkhead.
-Gillespie also managed to find the back of the net.
-He made 69 league appearances for the Parkhead club over three years, scoring twice, but failed to pick up any silverware.
-His performance was disappointing and he was not considered a good investment by Celtic's fans.
+Gillespie scored a goal on his debut for Celtic on 17 August 1991, in a 4–1 league win over his former side Falkirk at Parkhead.
+He made 69 league appearances for Celtic over three years, scoring twice, but was unable to win any silverware.

 Return to Coventry City and retirement

 Soon after the appointment of Tommy Burns as Celtic manager in 1994, it became apparent that Gillespie was not part of the new manager's plans.
 On 23 August 1994 he returned to Coventry City on a free transfer, making three Premier League appearances during the 1994–95 season.
 However, he played just three FA Premier League games before a knee injury struck him down, and he finally retired from playing in 1997 after more than two years out of action.